Skip to content

 You can add a server immediately or do it later by clicking the Server Manager button.

 After adding a server it is automatically assigned to the default Station #1.
 By default an MP3 encoder with 128 kbps is assigned to Station #1.
 To assign a different encoder to Station #1, open the Station Manager.
 To modify the settings of an encoder, open the Encoder Manager.
-BUTTM includes four predefined encoders, one for each codec (MP3, AAC, Opus and FLAC).
+BUTTM includes five predefined encoders, one for each codec (MP3, AAC, Opus, Vorbis, FLAC and WAV).
 You can add additional encoders if needed.
 For example, you can create another MP3 encoder with a lower bit rate and use it with a different Station.

 By default BUTTM uses the system's default audio interface for broadcasting.
 If you need to select a different audio device, click the Settings button in the main window toolbar and open the Audio settings.